AndyTBurke/fCC_RelationalDB_Cert/README.md

 ## Project 4 - Periodic Table Database
 Fix a postgres database of periodic table data.
 Write a script to query info from the database.
 Use git.

+## Project 5 - Number Guessing Game
+Create a number guessing script using bash.
+Create an posgres database to store user information.
+Use git.